ClickHouse/ClickHouse/docs/en/sql-reference/aggregate-functions/reference/topkweighted.md

 # topKWeighted {#topkweighted}

-Similar to [topK](topk.md) but takes one additional argument of integer type - `weight`.
-Every value is accounted `weight` times for frequency calculation.
+Returns an array of the approximately most frequent values in the specified column.
+The resulting array is sorted in descending order of approximate frequency of values (not by the values themselves).
+Additionally, every value is accounted `weight` times for frequency calculation.

 **Syntax**